 The project’s main beneficiaries are litigants-in-persons of the Syariah Court facing marital and inheritance issues.
-Volunteers attend to these litigants-in-persons at the Counter, and assist them in filling up registration forms, making payments and explaning Court procedures.
-To better understand the practice of Syariah law in Singapore, they also attend mediation sessions, pre-trial conferences and hearings.
+Volunteers attend to these litigants-in-persons at the Counter, and assist them in filling up registration forms, making payments and explaining Court procedures.
+To better understand the practice of Syariah law in Singapore, volunteers interact with many of the Syariah Court staff at the Counter, or by attending mediation sessions, pre-trial conferences and hearings.
 Through this, litigants-in-persons are guided through the Court processes, while volunteers get a first-hand experience of the practice of Syariah law in Singapore.

 WHAT TO EXPECT?

 “I’ve had a very fulfilling experience during my volunteer sessions at the Syariah Court.
 It was a wonderful opportunity to understand the workings of Syariah Law in Singapore.
 There is one particular experience that stands out for me.
 There was a mother of 3 children who came to Syariah Court to seek a divorce from her husband as he was abusing her as well as the children.
 It was difficult to explain to her that the court could not grant her sole custody before the divorce proceedings had started.
 I had to explain to her that she had to go to the police to report the abuse and that the Court could not interfere with family matters when the divorce process had not started.
 She was understandably distressed due to her situation and was very angry with me for being unable to assist her in the matter.
 It was not the most pleasant experience but I did learn how to empathize with clients and deal with difficult situations.” – Taikhoom Khairullah, Year 3